Mo-AH/surveillance_robot/README.md

  - `CONTROLLER`: it calls the controller action server to actuate the plan and simulate the motion of the robot.
 When it has reached the location, it uploads the ontology.

 When the motion is finished (i.e. it reached the target location) by the `CONTROLLER` node, there are 3 possible transitions:
- - 'location_urgent_reached': the location should be checked and so it passes to the `CHECK_LOCATION` state.
+ - `location_urgent_reached`: the location should be checked and so it passes to the `CHECK_LOCATION` state.
- - `location_not_urgent_reached': the location shouldn't be checked so it passes to the `REASONER` state to decide next location.
+ - `location_not_urgent_reached`: the location shouldn't be checked so it passes to the `REASONER` state to decide next location.
  - `charging_location_reached`: the robot has reached the charging location so it passes to the `CHARGE` state to recharge the battery.

  The states `CHECK_LOCATION` and `CHARGE` simply returns to the `REASONER` state when they have terminate their tasks.